vmaleze/aws-sa-associate/05 - Networking.md

   * For each AZ, create 1 public subnet and 1 private subnet
   * Make your private subnets bigger than the public ones

+## IGW

+* Allows access to the internet

-## Route Gateway
+## Nat Gateway

 * Only services you have to pay for in networking services
-* Gateway that provides your private services to access the internet (Only in one way)
+* Gateway that provides your private services to access the internet (Only in one way) via the IGW

 ## ENI (Elastic Network Interfaces)